-In preparation for PAYE Modernisation, Revenue has contacted approximately 400 employers regarding their P35L returns for 2016.
+In preparation for PAYE Modernisation, Revenue contacted approximately 400 employers in June 2017 regarding their P35L returns for 2016 where all employees listed on the return were never previously registered.
 These returns contained employees who were never previously registered as working with this employer (i.e. the employer never submitted a P45(3) or P46 nor was the employment registered via the Jobs and Pension service).
 The correspondence reminds those employers about their obligation to comply with the PAYE Regulations and requires them to submit a P46 immediately for each employee concerned with a commencement date of 1st January 2017 which will result in a new tax credit certificate (P2C) being issued for these employees.
 A copy of the letter is available here.

 Further to the letters issued in June 2017, Revenue issued another batch of letters to employers over a 5 week period commencing in late September 2017 where an employer’s P35 Return for 2016 contained some employees who were never previously registered as working for that employer.
 A copy of this letter is available here.
 Again, employers are reminded to submit a P46 to register these employments.
 If the employment commenced prior to 2017, the start date on the P46 should be entered as 1st January 2017.